• Home

 4. Man-in-the-Middle (MitM)

 Man-in-the-Middle attacks As the name suggests, a Man-in-the-Middle attack is when a hacker inserts themselves between two legitimate hosts.
 It’s the cyber equivalent of eavesdropping on a private conversation.
-In fact, an Eavesdropping attack is a common type of attack itself.
+An Eavesdropping attack is a common type of attack itself.
 But the MitM attack goes a step further.
-The MitM attack has the added malevolence of disguising itself as one, or both of the people speaking.
-This means it doesn’t just intercept and listen into messages between clients and servers.
+The MitM attack has the added malevolence of disguising itself as one or both of the people speaking.
+This means it doesn’t just intercept and listen to messages between clients and servers.
 It can also change the messages and plant requests that appear to be from a legitimate source.
-These type of attacks are notoriously difficult to detect – but there are preventative measures you can take.
+These types of attacks are notoriously difficult to detect, but there are preventative measures you can take.

 • Consider an Intrusion Detection System (IDS).